jt14den/intro-tableau/episodes/adding-interactivity.md

 - In the Pages card:
     - Click **Show History**.
     - Set Marks to show history for **All**, and enable **Trails**. *(Choosing 'Trails' creates a nice line indicating the past path, with the circle marking the current point in time.
 'Both' would show individual circles at every past point, which can get cluttered.)*
-- Click the **Play** button in the Pages card to animate.
-Be patient, as rendering can sometimes take a moment depending on your computer's performance and data size!
+- Click the **Play** button in the Pages card to animate the content.
+Be patient, as rendering can sometimes take a moment, depending on your computer's performance and the size of the data.
 ::::

 ::: callout
 #### The Pages Shelf: Your Animation Control

 The Pages shelf enables you to break your visualizations into "frames" based on the values of a field, making it perfect for time-based animations.
 As the animation plays, you might observe lines "zigzagging" or crossing.
-This simply indicates that an area's relative ranking in accident counts might change over time.
+This indicates that an area's relative ranking in accident counts might change over time.
 :::

 :::: challenge